 The capital of the Netherlands, Amsterdam rose as an important port city during the Dutch Golden Age, a period that produced many significant artists, such as Rembrandt and Johannes Vermeer.
 It continues to be a vibrant city and a vital center for the arts as well as a city of canals, bicycles, tulips, and pancakes.
 Visits will include the world-famous Rijksmuseum, the Van Gogh museum, FOAM, (a photo museum), Anne Frank’s House, Rembrandtplein, and the Albert Cuyp Market.
 Two days in the quaint city of Utrecht are planned to see the Rietveld-Schroder House, visit the city museum, local market, Museum Speelklok (museum of mechanical music machines).

 Berlin, Germany (7 days)

 The events of the past have left their mark on the cityscape of Berlin; the city is currently one of the most dynamic cultural centers in the world and students will have the opportunity to experience both “old” and “new”, and “east” and “west” Berlin.
 We will visit the Brandenburg Gate, Potsdamer Platz, and see the remnants of the Berlin Wall.
 Cultural activities will include visits to the museums on Museum Island (on the UNESCO list of World Heritage Sites), the Jewish Museum, the New National Gallery, the Holocaust Memorial, and Hamburger Bahnhof (a contemporary art museum).
-We will tour the Reichstag Building and the Bauhaus-Archives, and travel on day trips to Potsdam (to see Sansoucci, the former summer palace of Frederick the Great) and Dessau (home of the Bauhaus School and faculty residences from 1925 until 1932).
+We will tour the Reichstag Building and the Bauhaus-Archives, and visit Potsdam to see Sansoucci, the former summer palace of Frederick the Great.
+The group may visit Dessau, home of the Bauhaus School and faculty residences from 1925 until 1932.